snanda8/evrp-dissertation/README.md

 # Intelligent Methods for the Electric Vehicle Routing Problem (EVRP)

+> A final-year university dissertation project that implements and compares heuristic and metaheuristic approaches to the Electric Vehicle Routing Problem (EVRP), with a focus on real-world feasibility constraints.

 ## Project Overview

 This project investigates intelligent solution methods for the Electric Vehicle Routing Problem (EVRP), accounting for real-world constraints such as limited battery capacity, charging infrastructure, and vehicle load limits.